-Where you can’t maintain more than 6 feet between people, make sure you avoid touching your face and wash your hands well and often.69961
+When you can’t maintain more than 6 feet between people, make sure you avoid touching your face and wash your hands often.69961

-Close contact is defined by the CDC as being within approximately 6 feet of a COVID-19 case for a prolonged period of time.
-It also means having direct contact with infectious secretions of a COVID-19 case (e.g., being coughed on).
+Close contact is defined by the CDC as being within approximately 6 feet of a COVID-19 case for an infected patient.
+It also means having direct contact with infectious secretions (e.g., being coughed on).

 Close contact with an infected person poses the highest risk of disease spread.
 That includes: